-The aerospace and aviation industries use test chambers for testing of atmospheric conditions for adherence to stringent SAE standards.
+Aerospace industry - The aerospace and aviation industries use test chambers for testing atmospheric conditions for adherence to stringent SAE standards.
 The three critical factors for testing aerospace equipment are quality, reliability, and safety.
 The nature of aerospace manufacturing requires producers to follow a variety of regulations and requirements.
-The YouTube video below explains about anechoic testing of electronic equipment for antennas and satellites.

-The main forms of pharmaceutical testing are steady, accelerated aging, shelf life, and expiration date.
-As with the aerospace industry, pharmaceutical companies have very strict and stringent regulations that determine their production methods.
+Pharmaceutical industry - The main forms of pharmaceutical testing are steady, accelerated aging, shelf life, and expiration date.
+As with the aerospace industry, pharmaceutical companies have very stringent regulations determining their production methods.
 Testing of medicines is one of the most crucial factors.

-The battery industry uses testing chambers to test their products for vulnerability to humidity, heat, and vibration.
+Battery industry - The battery industry uses testing chambers to test their products for vulnerability to humidity, heat, and vibration.
 HASS and HALT testing is used to simulate types of failure conditions.
-The fragile nature of batteries requires highly precision testing and assessment.
-To ensure quality, batteries are put through every possible test from altitude simulation to thermal shock.
-The image below is of a set of batteries that are beginning the testing process.
+The fragile nature of batteries requires high-precision testing and assessment.
+To ensure quality, batteries are put through every possible test, from altitude simulation to thermal shock.

 Chapter Six – Test Chamber Standards

-Standards and regulations regarding the production of industrial equipment are used to determine the quality of the data and the safety of users.
-Unlike other products, test chambers have a very long list of certifying organizations that specify the requirements and specifications for test chamber classifications.
-The best known and most commonly used designations have been developed by the International Organization of Standardization (ISO).
+Standards and regulations regarding the production of industrial equipment determine the quality of the data and the safety of users.
+Unlike other products, test chambers have a long list of certifying organizations that specify the requirements and specifications for test chamber classifications.
+The best-known and most commonly used designations have been developed by the International Organization of Standardization (ISO).

 Companies can choose the set of standards they will follow.
-Critical industries, involved with public safety, are required to meet specific regulations.
-Most manufacturers work to get approval of as many certifying organizations as possible.
+Critical industries involved with public safety are required to meet specific regulations.
+Most manufacturers work to get approval from as many certifying organizations as possible.